Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{se:motivation} introduces our notation and reviews the conditional Lindley paradox in the context of standard mixtures of $g$ priors.
+Section \ref{se:motivation} introduces our notation and reviews the conditional Lindley paradox.
 Section \ref{sec:DPblock} introduces our proposed methodology and reviews its connections with the broader literature.
 In Section \ref{sec:properties}, we investigate the properties of the prior and the associated Bayes factors, with a particular emphasis on the criteria introduced in \cite{bayarri2012criteria} and \cite{som2016conditional}.
 Section \ref{sec:computation} discusses the computational implementation of our model.
 Section \ref{sec:simulations} and Section \ref{sec:realdata} illustrate the performance of our methodology in both simulated and real datasets.
 Finally, Section \ref{sec:discussion} discusses future directions for research.